 We encourage engineers with full-time experience to apply, and will determine your level within Sidewalk Labs based on merit and interview performance.

-At this time, we will not be hiring engineers who are graduating university in Dec 2019 or Summer 2020.
+At this time, we will not be hiring engineers who are graduating university in Summer 2020.

 What you have to achieve:

 - Within your first month, you build a deep understanding of Sidewalk Labs’ current initiatives and technology infrastructure (Python, Go and TypeScript running on the Google Cloud Platform/Kubernetes), coding style and standards, and have contributed code to the repository.

 - By the end of month 3, you should have added features to our existing projects, and prototyped at least one new idea.

 - From there your role will be continue to evolve – we’re still a small team.
 Some projects will be ad hoc, or you might be part of a longer-term initiative.
 The types of problems we are trying to solve could include:

 - How can technology support city leaders and planners understand their city and make good decisions?

 - How do we use technologies like self-driving cars, pervasive networking and widespread environmental sensors to maximize their positive impact on the future of the city?